Wheeling, West Virginia: Government

-Under West Virginia law, cities may adopt a form of government called the Manager-Mayor Plan, under which Wheeling operates.
+Under West Virginia law, cities may adopt a form of government called the manager-mayor plan, under which Wheeling operates.
 The elected mayor presides over meetings of the Wheeling City Council, which has six members elected from geographic wards.
-City Council members serve four-year terms.
-The City Council also confirms executive nominations for members to various boards, which have limited regulatory authority, including the Planning Commission, the Board of Zoning Appeals, and the Traffic Commission.
-The City Manager serves as Chief Executive and Administrative Officer for the city.
+Council members serve four-year terms.
+The city council also confirms executive nominations for members to various boards, which have limited regulatory authority, including the Planning Commission, the Board of Zoning Appeals, and the Traffic Commission.
+The city manager serves as chief executive and administrative officer for the city.

 The current mayor of Wheeling is Denny Magruder, and the current city manager is Robert Herron.
 The current members of the City Council are Tony Assarro (1st Ward), Ben Seidler (2nd Ward), Connie Cain (3rd Ward), Vice-Mayor Jerry Sklavounakis (4th Ward), Ty Thorngate (5th Ward), and Dave Palmer (6th Ward).
 City elections were held on May 14, 2024, and the current term began on July 1, 2024.
 City elections will be held again on May 14, 2028.